MLHale/nebraska-gencyber-modules/2024/introduction_to_cryptography/README.md

 * __Confidentiality__: Define permissions for interactions with protected objects.

 ### Introduction
 Cryptography is the practice and study of techniques for securing communication and data from unauthorized access or tampering.
-It involves transforming readable information into coded text using algorithms, ensuring that only intended recipients can decode and understand the information.
+It involves transforming readable information into coded text using algorithms.
+In this lesson you will be introduced to different cryptographic techniques with the help of hands-on activities.

 ### Goals